afeld/computing-in-context/index.md

 ## Meeting Information

 Students should bring a laptop to all lectures and labs.
-See [Contexts/Structure](#contextsstructure) for more details on how the course is organized.
+See [Contexts and Structure](#contexts-and-structure) for more details on how the course is organized.

 For the first half of the semester, if you have a conflict with a lab session, you are welcome to attend any of [the other sections](https://vergil.columbia.edu/vergil/course/20243/20303).
 For the second half of the semester, you must attend the SIPA ones, listed below.